open-crosspost/open-crosspost-proxy-service/packages/sdk/README.md

   platform: 'twitter',
   postId: '1234567890',
   content: [{
-    text: 'This is a reply!',
+    text: 'This is a reply',
   }],
 });